FCA AUSTRALIA PTY LTD trading as FCA Australia (Chrysler, Jeep, Dodge, Fiat, Alfa Romeo and Mopar)

-12. The prize winner will be notified by phone and by email and published on the RFC website within 24 hours of the Draw Date.
+12. The prize winner will be notified by phone and by email within 24 hours of the Draw Date.
 The prize winner will be notified about the particulars of the prize (ie hospitality arrangements, delivery of guernsey).

 14. Any and all ancillary costs associated with the prize or using the prize, including but not limited to flights, transfers, accommodation and transport to and from the venue are the sole responsibility of the prize winner.
 The prize or any unused portion, are not transferable, exchangeable or redeemable for cash.